mideind/BinPackage/README.md

 ## `lookup_variants()` function

-This function returns grammatical variants (different inflectional forms) of a given word.
+This function returns grammatical variants (particular inflectional forms) of a given word.
 For instance, it can return a noun in a different case, plural instead of singular, and/or with or without an attached definite article (*greinir*).
 It can return